pln-fing-udelar/wn-mcr-transform/README.md

 $ python3 transform.py <path to MCR_ROOT> <path to WORDNET_EN_ROOT> <LANGUAGE> <path to RESULT_ROOT> <path to TRANSLATED_GLOSSES_FILE>
 ```

-## Description of the process and limitations:
+## Description of the process and limitations

 The transformation process is straightforward.
 The synsets are loaded, variants and relations files from MCR.
 Then that information is used to create data and index files respecting the constraints of the WordNet database files.